codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc.md

 toc: true
 ---

-Codefresh natively supports login using GitHub, Bitbucket and GitLab using the OpenID Connect (OAuth2) protocol.
+Codefresh natively supports login with GitHub, Bitbucket and GitLab, using the OpenID Connect (OAuth2) protocol.

 ## Prerequisites